-Watching them (their thin legs snug inside skinny jeans and as their “vintage” tees draped loosely over their hollow chests) I realized that they never seem to eat anything.
+Watching them I realized that they never seem to eat anything.
 Instead, they primp.
-They comb their hair until every strand sits perfectly and file their nails with pink emery boards, careful with every motion.
-Last year around Homecoming they began to suck on rainbow Tootsie Pops, dozens of them bought from some gay pride website.
-Principle Gamble banned the things after Mrs. Theroux (our timid, mouse-like Geometry teacher, known for her terrible pre-test inspirational quotes- the most cringe-worthy I can recall being “Once you choose hope, anything is possible!” by Christopher Reeve) asked what flavor they were.
+With their thin legs snug inside skinny jeans and with their “vintage” Scooby-Doo, Led Zeppelin and Garfield and Friends t-shirts hanging loose over their hollow chests, they comb their hair until every strand sits perfect and file their nails with pink emery boards.
+Last year, around Homecoming, they began to suck on rainbow Tootsie Pops, dozens of them bought from some gay pride website.
+Principle Gamble banned the things after Mrs. Theroux (our timid, mouse-like Geometry teacher, known best for her terrible pre-test inspirational quotes- the most cringe-worthy I can recall being “Once you choose hope, anything is possible!” by Christopher Reeve) asked what flavor they were.